-<TX2>This kind of observation is time-consuming and can benefit from extra classroom support.
+This kind of observation is time-consuming and can benefit from extra classroom support.
 However, this effort can be justified as an inclusive measure to support a diversity of learner expression and assessment recommended by the UDL guidelines.

-<TX2>The Use of Concept Maps and Learning Frameworks: To facilitate structured observation a predetermined framework of the kind of behaviours, practices and concepts that align with the project work being undertaken is extremely useful.
+The use of concept maps and learning frameworks: To facilitate structured observation, a predetermined framework of the kind of behaviours, practices and concepts that align with the project work being undertaken is extremely useful.
 One way that teachers can develop such frameworks is via a technique called concept maps.
-The NCCE have created a Quick Read guide for teachers to create concept maps which focuses on more technical knowledge.
+The NCCE has created a Quick Read guide for teachers to create concept maps, which focuses on more technical knowledge.
 In this document, concept maps are presented as a way for teachers to model and for students to explore connections between concepts.
 They can also be used as a map or a matrix to help observation.
 Providing students with this framework can also help them navigate their learning journey.
 Having potential learning clearly mapped out and involving students in self-monitoring increases the efficiency of the observation process.
 The visual nature of the maps also aligns with UDL guidelines on presenting concepts via multiple means.
 I explore project approaches in Chapter 8 of this book.

-<H1>Conclusion
+Conclusion

-<TX1>The purpose of this chapter has been to celebrate the educational value of hands-on, concrete coding as an inclusive way to explore the computing curriculum.
-As computing educators we are lucky to have rich and engaging resources at our disposal which invite tinkering and learning through trial and error experimentation.
+The purpose of this chapter has been to celebrate the educational value of hands-on, concrete coding as an inclusive way to explore the computing curriculum.
+As computing educators, we are lucky to have rich and engaging resources at our disposal, which invite tinkering and learning through trial and error experimentation.
 This chapter has explored the value of UDL principles for teachers looking to inclusive practice and the possibility to assess content knowledge through observing students during hands-on work.
-We have seen the researchers Papert and Turkle celebrate the value of the concrete at a very early stage of computing education.
+We have seen researchers Papert and Turkle celebrate the value of concrete at a very early stage of computing education.
 More recently, Resnick and Rusk (2020) from the Scratch research community caution against recent tendencies to adopt predominately formal approaches to computing including: too much memorisation of computational terms rather than application, devaluing hands-on coding compared to abstract concepts, not enough time devoted to complete projects and, finally, learners not given enough choice in their coding projects.
 I share the concern of these researchers that the potential for computing to build creative and design thinking competencies is not being optimised in formal education.
-Teachers in the UK continue to experience tensions between encouraging experimentation and the pressure to bring students attention back to underlying concepts that are assessed through more abstract test material.
+Teachers in the UK continue to experience tensions between encouraging experimentation and the pressure to bring students’ attention back to underlying concepts that are assessed through more abstract test material.
 The NCCE is playing a pivotal role in supporting teachers to recognise and navigate the abstract and concrete via teaching techniques.
-I explore the principles of design and project based approaches which also have potential to aid teachers balance the requirements of the curriculum and the value of letting students spend more getting their hands dirty in the concrete of coding.
+I explore the principles of design- and project-based approaches, which also have the potential to aid teachers to balance the requirements of the curriculum and the value of letting students spend more getting their hands dirty in the concrete of coding.

-<backmatter>